 Whole Wheat Irish Soda Bread

-Whole wheat Irish Soda bread is super simple to make and so good!
-It’s a quick bread that is slightly sweet, made with caraway seeds and raisins and tastes great with your favorite St. Patrick’s Day dinner or a cup of coffee.
+Whole Wheat Irish Soda Bread is easy to make and absolutely delicious!
+This classic quick bread has a hint of sweetness, caraway seeds and plump raisins baked into every bite!
+It’s perfect to serve with your favorite St. Patrick’s Day meal or with a cup of coffee.

 sliced whole wheat irish soda bread on a cutting board